dgerosa/spops/README.md

     var='chieff'
     print(db(model,var))

+To list the model options and the available variables use

+    print(db.options)
+    print(db.vars)

 A few technical notes:
   - The `database` class is a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern): only one istance can exist at any time.
 Multiple calls will return pointers to the same instance.
 This is done to prevent useless memory allocation.
 For instance: